 Bakker, Piet.
-"Jan Steen."
-In The Leiden Collection Catalogue.
-Edited by Arthur K. Wheelock Jr. New York, 2017.
+"Jan Steen" (2017).
+In The Leiden Collection Catalogue, 2nd ed.
+Edited by Arthur K. Wheelock Jr. New York, 2017-20. https://theleidencollection.com/artists/jan-steen/ (archived June 2020).

-https://www.theleidencollection.com/archive/.

-This page is available on the site's Archive.
-PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
-Archival copies will never be deleted.
+A PDF of every version of this biography is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.

 Jan Steen was born in Leiden in 1626.
 He was the eldest son of Havick Steen (1602-70) and Elisabet Capiteyn (1606-69), the daughter of a town clerk.
 The couple was Catholic and had at least eight children.
 Havick gave his profession as grain merchant when the banns of his marriage were posted in 1625, but as of 1629 he was working in the family-owned brewery, called the "Red Halberd."
 In 1632 Havick and his wife drew up their will, in which they appointed each other heir to an estimated capital of 10,000 guilders.
 Steen, thus, came from an upper middle-class milieu.
 His artistic interest may have been aroused by his father's uncle, Pieter Dircksz Steen (1561-after 1593), who was both a painter and a goldsmith.
-Furthermore, through the marriage of his aunt Maria Steen (1596-1649) with Justus Livius de Rechte (1606-49) in 1632, he may also have been introduced in his early years to the work of Jan Lievens, Justus's younger brother.
+Furthermore, through the marriage of his aunt Maria Steen (1596-1649) with Justus Livius de Rechte (1606-49) in 1632, he may also have been introduced in his early years to the work of Jan Lievens (1607-74), Justus's younger brother.